 Drilling Use Permit.
-A City permit reviewed and processed in compliance with this Ordinance which is necessary to conduct any Drilling Project.
-More than one Drilling Project may be approved under one Drilling Use Permit.
+A City permit reviewed and processed in compliance with these Drilling Regulations and the Specific Plan which is necessary to conduct any Drilling Project.
+More than one Drilling Project may be approved under one Drilling Use Permit, provided that each Drilling Project is a part of the approved Annual Drilling Plan. .